Nach Baliye 9: HIGH DRAMA! After Ahmed Khan, Raveena Tandon Lashes Out At Urvashi Dholakia

 Only 2 Wild Card Entries Will Make It

 Apparently, only two jodis among these four wild card entrants will get a chance to compete with the existing contestants.
-Also, there will be no eliminations this week as well as the next week because of Faisal Khan's unexpected exit owing to health reasons; the competing jodi for eliminations would be the wild card entrants.
+Also, there will be no eliminations this week and the next week because of Faisal Khan's unexpected exit owing to health reasons; the competing jodi for eliminations would be the wild card entrants.

 View this post on Instagram